 Part 1 – What your membership provides

-Membership of MDDUS provides assistance, advice, representation and access to indemnity for circumstances that arise out of the bona fide practice of medicine, dentistry or an allied health profession and that occur during a period of membership of MDDUS.
-As a mutual organisation, MDDUS always acts in the interests of all its members and offers assistance to its members, provided the need for help arises out of the bona fide practice of a health profession.
+Membership of MDDUS provides assistance, advice, representation and access to indemnity for circumstances that arise out of the practice of medicine, dentistry or an allied health profession and that occur during a period of membership of MDDUS.
+As a mutual organisation, MDDUS always acts in the interests of all its members and offers assistance to its members, provided the need for help arises out of the practice of a health profession.
 Click here for further information on what is understood by the practice of a health profession.

 Your membership provides (subject to the exclusions in Part 2 and the requirements set out in Parts 3 and 4):